CloudNationHQ/az-cn-go-wammcp/README.md

 List all examples for terraform-azure-aa.

-List the examples for sa, then open the example that demonstrates a private endpoint (private link) and show all files.

-For terraform-azure-func, list examples and open the private-endpoint example in full code.
+For terraform-azure-func, list examples and show the private-endpoint example in full code.

 **AST Pattern Compare (block‑aware)**